one-hamsa/Dexterity-2/README.md

 # Dexterity 2.0
+[https://omerpp.itch.io/dexterity-demo](https://omerpp.itch.io/dexterity-demo)

 Dexterity is a declarative visual library that takes the complexity out of managing your animation states.

-Check out the demo here:
-[https://omerpp.itch.io/dexterity-demo](https://omerpp.itch.io/dexterity-demo)

 It utilizes a system of States (like Hidden or Visible), Modifiers (e.g., hidden translates to 0% opacity, hover implies x1.1 scale), and Transitions between states, doing away with the need for extensive manual tweaking and maintaining of your animations.